google/jsonapi/README.md

 [examples/app.go](https://github.com/google/jsonapi/blob/master/examples/app.go)

-This runnable file demonstrates the implementation of a create, a show, and a list [http.Handler](http://golang.org/pkg/net/http#Handler).
+This program demonstrates the implementation of a create, a show, and a list [http.Handler](http://golang.org/pkg/net/http#Handler).
 It outputs some example requests and responses as well as serialized examples of the source/target structs to json.
 That is to say, I show